-NOTE A different feature, Virtual NUMA (vNUMA), allowing the creation of NUMA virtual machines, is described in "Virtual NUMA (vNUMA)" on page 53.
+NOTE A different feature, Virtual NUMA (vNUMA), allowing the creation of NUMA virtual machines, is described in "Virtual NUMA (vNUMA)" on page 55.

 NOTE On some systems BIOS settings for node interleaving (also known as interleaved memory) determine whether the system behaves like a NUMA system or like a uniform memory accessing (UMA) system.
-If node interleaving is disabled, ESXi detects the system as NUMA and applies NUMA optimizations.
-If node interleaving is enabled, ESXi does not detect the system as NUMA.
+If node interleaving is deactivated, ESXi detects the system as NUMA and applies NUMA optimizations.
+If node interleaving is activated, ESXi does not detect the system as NUMA.
 For more information, refer to your server's documentation.

-More information about using NUMA systems with ESXi can be found in vSphere Resource Management.
+More information about using NUMA systems with ESXi can be found in the Using NUMA Systems with ESXi section of vSphere Resource Management.